sanyacastor/sam-hopkins-11ty/src/projects/ochuo’s-funeral.md

   Thanks to: Maasai Mbili.
-Supported by: Goethe Institut Nairobi
+Supported by: Goethe Institut Nairobi PDF File: /assets/03_ochuo-s-funeral_project-page.pdf
-customTitle: Ochuo, from the shantytown to the white cube Geography of a global encounter - Olivier Marcel
-PDF File: /assets/03_ochuo-s-funeral_project-page.pdf
 ---
 *translated from French*

 From October 2012 to January 2013, the Austrian art center Kunsthaus Bregenz (KUB Arena) exhibited a work dedicated to a resident of the Kibera slum: “Ochuo’s Funeral”, by Kevin Irungu and Sam Hopkins.
 This work, whose ideological foundation is to articulate the anti-world of the African city (Houssay-Holzschuch 2006) to one of the high places of globalization, is exemplary of Western cultural cooperation in Africa, just as much as a figure of success.
 As such, it gives a particularly good account of the transnationalization of the field of contemporary art and the reciprocal interactions that it gives rise to.
 As its acronym and architecture indicate, the KUB Arena is representative of the “white cube ideology” (O’Doherty 1999).
 Dominant paradigm of contemporary museography, the white cube confines the work between immaculate walls and separates it from the geographical context in which it is born, even when its authors claim the “contextual” or “relational”(1) character of their work .
 Taking this artistic posture literally, this article follows the idea that the socio-spatial modalities of such a “global encounter” (White 2011) carry meaning, not only in the specific context of a work and a city, but also more broadly on the organization of the field – that of contemporary African art – in which they participate.
 Indeed, since the 1990s, the Kenyan artistic scene has been redefined in terms of the integration of an African segment into contemporary art institutions, in parallel with the opening of the country to capital from developmentalist foundations. which accompanies democratization policies (Marcel 2014).